-Always, always do a test cut.
+Always do a test cut – especially if you are cutting with a new material.
 I’ll be the first to admit that sometimes I’m lazy in this, and I almost always regret it when I see my material isn’t being cut all the way through.

 It takes just a few seconds for a test cut to be done, and it can help to ensure that you won’t have to do extra cuts or that the pressure of the cut is so much that it will cut into the mat.

 I’ve found cutting with fabrics to be somewhat tricky – there’s some trial in error involved.
 For instance, for Oliver’s birthday, I made him a shirt with fabric that I cut from the machine.
 It worked pretty well.